mrgrigorii/radar-inertial-odometry/README.md

 # radar-inertial-odometry
-**The code for paper "Robust Radar-Inertial-Odometry in Dynamic 3D Environments" which is submitted to ICRA 2023.**
+**The code for paper "Robust Radar-Inertial-Odometry in Dynamic 3D Environments" which is submitted to IROS 2023.**
 In this paper, we proposed a Radar-Inertial-Odometry (RIO) pipeline utilizing a long-range 4D millimeter-wave radar for autonomous vehicle navigation.
 The code and a test dataset are provided.
 A video of the demonstration of the method can be found on [Youtube](https://youtu.be/Bk2WCr_wWeI).
 # System architecture